Thai-Inspired Butternut Squash Soup

 Recipe Notes

 - How to cut a butternut squash.
 Here’s a video on how to cut a squash by The Minimalist Baker.
-TIP: To soften the squash for easier cutting, I pierce it with a knife in several places, then microwave it for 4 minutes.Â
+TIP: To soften the squash for easier cutting, I pierce it with a knife in several places, then microwave it for 4 minutes.

-- Serving suggestion for Thai Butternut Squash Soup: Instead of soup bowls, try serving it as an appetizer in espresso cups or shot glasses.
+- Serving suggestion: Instead of soup bowls, try serving it as an appetizer in espresso cups or shot glasses.
 No spoons needed.
-I pour the hot soup into a thermos ahead of time and let guests help themselves.Â
+I pour the hot soup into a thermos ahead of time and let guests help themselves.

 This was great, thanks so much!
 We added more of the curry as well as a few other spices, because this was an appetizer for our first dinner with our daughters Pakistani bf and we know he likes extra spices because I had him tasting different foods as I started learning to make them.
 Anyway, thanks again!
 It was approved all around!